simulahmed2113/WindTurbine-Datalogger/README.md

 - Improve power efficiency and data accuracy

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source.

 ## Author
-[Your Name]
+Simul Ahmed